Third Party App Style Guide

 This document provides guidelines for app and applet development.
-While we outline best practices in this guide, we recommend using the following industry-standard style guides, to ensure that code is clean and maintainable:
+While this guide outlines best practices, we recommend using the following industry-standard style guides to ensure that code is clean and maintainable:

 As always with any style guide if you have a reason or a different convention is followed in the code you are extending then it's okay, even recommended, to deviate from the style guide.